 - Reduce employee costs: Using lead nurturing and marketing campaigns, one single employee can run targeted email marketing campaigns reaching out to thousands of customers in one go, and this is just one instance of how marketing automation can help optimize your employee's time.
 Overall, marketing automation can help manage your employees' time better, allowing them to focus on more strategic tasks and reducing overhead costs over a period of time.

 - Provide accountability: Marketing and sales work hand in hand.
 While marketing works hard on generating leads, sales teams focus on converting them to customers.
 This whole cycle, however, is long, and a lead passes through various touchpoints before it's converted into a customer.
-Marketing automation can help add accountability to this whole process, making it easier to track the process of lead nurturing and see how effective marketing campaigns are working.
+Marketing automation with automated workflows software can help add accountability to this whole process, making it easier to track the process of lead nurturing and see how effective marketing campaigns are working.

 - Provide guided insights: Data mining is a growing trend and one that's of growing essence to marketers.
 The insights gathered from user data are shaping the way marketers define their campaigns.
 It results in more targeted efforts in delivering campaigns and also makes it easier to compare the success of these campaigns.
 Data defines buyer psychology and can help marketers predict trends better.